 The framework provides school leaders with:

-This planning template is adapted from the review questions from Becta's Self-review framework.
+This planning template is adapted from the review questions from Naace's (previously Becta) Self-review framework.
 It takes into consideration the NZ Curriculum and is designed to assist strategic planning for learning about, with, and through ICT.

 Resources, supporting materials, and digital stories focused on how to lead successful change in your school located on NZ Curriculum Online.